ldroll/io-ml-test/README.md

 Since this project shall exist as a comfortable demonstration of the use of edge devices with ML models, the installation and setup process as reduced as much as possible.

 ## Pi Setup
 Pi Setup can be done via the typical setup process of installing OS and connecting to the network.
-For further instructions, see https://www.raspberrypi.com/documentation/computers/getting-started.html
+For further instructions, see [RaspPi Documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html).

 Make sure to be up to date:
 ```
 sudo apt-get update && audo apt-get upgrade